TejasAnghan/rrules_generator/README.md

 see example : [example/](https://github.com/TejasAnghan/rrules_generator/tree/main/example)

-## Additional information
+## Thanks

-   This package is use
+   This package is use [rrule](https://pub.dev/packages/rrule) pakage for calculate the recurrence rule from user input.